A beer-lovers’ guide to Cape Town

 Darling Brewery

 The charming town of Darling is home to the award-winning Darling Brewery, where you can have a beer tasting experience while overlooking the microbrewery and feasting on organic food made to perfectly pair with their beers.
-They offer tastings every day of the week and booking is highly recommended
+They offer tastings every day of the week and booking is highly recommended.

-Book your tasting: tasteroom@darlingbrew.co.za
+Book Your Tasting: tasteroom@darlingbrew.co.za

 Website: www.darlingbrew.co.za